 Pittsfield was designated as a depot for prisoners of war.
 Local tradesmen appreciated the extra business.
 Orders flew for cloth, food and materiels.
 With the Federalists nagging at his heels, Major Thomas Melville Jr., commissary and superintendent of supplies, established order in his department.

 American troops, meanwhile, poured into the city to organize and drill before striking off for the Great Lakes to scuffle with the British.
 "One entire company of the 9th regiment, and apportion of the others, were raised in Berkshire," Smith said.
-Their battlefield success generated a problem: where to house prisoners such as the 200 that showed up in Pittsfield December 1813.

 The captured soldiers were kept initially in a barracks, then in two barns at the rear of the Cantonment on North Street.
 Expecting another 1,500 prisoners, Melville, working with little or no funds from the national government, enlisted Captain Hosea Merrill, a lumber dealer and builder, to construct new quarters.
 Until they were ready, measures were taken to maintain prisoners in Cheshire and Stockbridge.